-A sharp fall in equity markets over the past couple of months have brought back the importance of asset allocation in focus.
+A sharp fall in equity markets over the past couple of months (February and March 2020) has brought back the importance of asset allocation in focus.
 The market fall was broad-based.
 It didn’t really matter which fund or stock you invested in.
 Almost everything fell.

 What mattered was how much of your money was in equities.